Defense rests without ex-President Trump taking the witness stand in his New York hush money trial

 The charges stem from internal Trump Organization records in which payments to Cohen were marked as legal expenses.
 Prosecutors say they were really reimbursements for a $130,000 hush money payment to porn actor Stormy Daniels to keep her from going public before the 2016 election with claims of a sexual encounter with Trump.
 Trump says nothing sexual happened between them.

-“They have no case,” Trump said in the morning Tuesday before court adjourned.
+“They have no case,” Trump said Tuesday morning before court adjourned.
 “There’s no crime.”

+The final witness was Robert Costello, called in an effort to undermine the credibility of Trump fixer-turned-foe Michael Cohen, who has placed Trump at the center of the effort to bury potentially damaging stories.

+Prosecutor Susan Hoffinger showed Costello an August 2018 email in which Cohen told him and one of his partners to stop contacting him because “you do not and never have represented me” and another lawyer did.
+Asked whether he was upset that Cohen hadn’t paid him, Costello said he was — and volunteered that he had replied to the message in an email that prosecutors didn’t show.

 After jurors left for the day Monday, defense attorneys pressed the judge to throw out the charges before jurors even begin deliberating, arguing prosecutors have failed to prove their case.
 The defense has suggested that Trump was trying to protect his family, not his campaign, by squelching what he says were false, scurrilous claims.